JulianaVelasques/clownProgressBar/README.md

 ## API Reference

 ### Getting Started
-- Base URL: At present this app can only be run at https://jsfiddle.net/JulianaVelasques/aymsfk1e/199/.
+- Live Preview (JSFiddle): At present this progress Bar can only be run at https://jsfiddle.net/JulianaVelasques/aymsfk1e/199/.

 ### Functions
 #### getProgress()